 - That it is full of rich, deep and quality content relevant to your industry, services or products.

 You also need to know what people in your target market are searching for.
-There’s no point being number one in Google for a keyword no one needs or looks for.
-Equally, there’s no point writing aimless content wishing and hoping that you’ll end up at number one just because you write lots of content.
+There’s no point in being number one in Google for a keyword no one needs or looks for.
+Equally, there’s no point in writing aimless content wishing and hoping that you’ll end up at number one just because you write lots of content.
 It has to be targeted.
 It has to be of relevance.
 It has to be of quality.
-Let’s now take a deeper look into how SEO works and the important role your content plays in your overall SEO strategy.
+Let’s now take a deeper look into how SEO works and the important role your content and your content marketing strategy play in your overall SEO strategy.

 What is SEO and How Does SEO Work in Reality?